AbChatt/Being-Seen/documentation.md

 ### `POST /api/v1/login` : Login endpoint

-**Description**: This is the login endpoint where all user types will be able to authenticate themselves will receiving authorization.
+**Description**: This is the login endpoint where all user types will be able to authenticate themselves while receiving authorization.
-**Request Fields** Only authentication fields (detailed below) are required.
+**Request Fields**: Only authentication fields (detailed below) are required.
 **Authentication**: Requests must pass their username and password as a JSON payload.
 **Authorization**: No authorization required.
 **Responses**: